-Born in Philadelphia, he moved to London as a young man in the mid 1970s where – inspired by Kertész, Brassaï, and other classic documentary shooters of the 20th century – he roamed the city with his Leica camera, taking pictures of life on the streets.
-During his three-and-a-half years in London, he studied photography at Harrow College of Art.
+Born in Philadelphia, he moved to London as a young man to study photography at Harrow College of Art.
+Inspired by Kertész, Brassaï, and other classic documentary shooters of the 20th century, he roamed the city with his Leica camera, taking pictures of life on the streets.

 Louis returned to the U.S. to continue his education with the great photographer Lisette Model at Parsons School of Design in New York City.
 Her mantra – “Never take a picture of anything you’re not passionately interested in” – had a profound impact on him throughout his life behind the lens.

 Taking a temporary break from photography, Louis entered New York University Graduate Film Institute, where he studied with the renowned Czech cinematographer, Beda Bakta.
-Following his 1982 graduation, he worked as an assistant cameraman on commercials and independent films in New York City for several years.
-However, Louis grew restless with this work and felt a constant gnawing to return to his first love, photography.
-So in 1983, he launched a commercial photography business in New York City and began shooting portraits and working with advertising agencies.
+Following his graduation, he spent as an assistant cameraman on commercials and independent films in New York City.
+However, Louis clambered to return to his first love, photography.
+He subsequently launched a commercial photography business in New York City and began shooting portraits and working with advertising agencies.

 “NEVER TAKE A PICTURE

 PASSIONATELY INTERESTED IN.”